We care about the impact we have on the environment and the Lake District - after all, it's where we live and it's our playground too.

-We phased out single-use plastic cups in 2018 and now only have compostable PLA ones, made from corn starch.
+We phased out single-use plastic cups in 2018 and now only have compostable Bagasse, made from sugar cane and PLA ones, made from corn starch.
 Whilst they use significantly less energy to produce and aren't oil-based, they still have a CO2 footprint and are only compostable in industrial machiens so runners must provide their own cup / pouch for water at waterstations and in the event village.

 We recycle all of the cardboard generated by our events and invest in high-quality products which so they last longer to reduce their impact.
 We made a simple change to the signs we use to inform the general public about our events so they can be re-used.

 All race route and event signage is re-used at following events.
 Marshal information is laminated so that it can be re-used in future years too.

 We have added public transport information to all of our event pages.
 Everyone who arrives at one of our events by public transport or bike is entered into a draw to win a free place in a future event.

 Unlike many other events taking part in the Lake District, we are based in Cumbria and 90% of our expendture straight into the Cumbrian economy.
 Not only is that good for local businesses but it also reduces the miles driven to the events for things like Portaloos (which come from adjacent to the event ground in Hawkshead) and Marquees and our own equipment.